-Health care costs continue to rise, and the Patient Protection and Affordable Care Act (ACA) has begun to fuel changes that are difficult for businesses to ignore.
+Health care costs continue to rise, and the Affordable Care Act (ACA) has begun to fuel changes that are difficult for businesses to ignore.
 As the time for certain employer requirements draws near, businesses face important decisions about workforce health care coverage and employer-sponsored benefits.
 Consider three essential questions to help make more informed decisions for your workforce and your business.

 Essential Question 1: Should I offer employer provided coverage or not?